NexusVMaster/PathOfAscension/index.md

-# Just A Rock 🪨
+# Path Of Ascension 🪨

-A cozy pet rock game for iOS.
+A Fitness leveling game for anime fans for iOS.

 ## Links
 - [Privacy Policy](./privacy-policy)